dot-and-box/dot-and-box/README.md

 ## Dots and Boxes

-Project goal is to create a markdown like simple language and visualizer to explain algorithms and common CS patterns or do simple animations visualizing your raw ideas.
+Project goal is to create a simple language and visualizer to explain algorithms and common CS patterns or do simple step based animations visualizing your raw ideas.
 Technically Dots and Boxes is an *HTML5 custom element* you can add to your page with code attribute defining dots and boxes and action (animation) steps.

 Project was highly inspired by [mermaid.js](https://mermaid.js.org/) project, although it has a very different goals